Tufts University Libraries: Renaming

-The Wessell library was renamed the Tisch Library after Jonathan and Steve Tisch, who had donated $10 million for the project.
+The Wessell library was renamed the Tisch Library in honor of the Tisch family, thanks to a contribution by the Tisch Foundation that was committed by Preston Tisch.
 The rechristened library was formally dedicated on October 10, 1996.
 As the library's collections continued to grow, unfinished space beneath the first floor was converted to stacks and study space, opening to the public as "Level G" in 2004.
 That same year, the Tower Café opened on the second floor.

 Tisch Library

 The library holds 2.7 million volumes and serves as the main branch of the Tufts library system.
 Tisch Library has two branches focused on the arts: Lilly Music Library at the Granoff Music Center in Medford, and the W. Van Alan Clark, Jr. Library at the School of the Museum of Fine Arts at Tufts in Boston.

-As of 2023, the library houses stacks and the Tufts Archival Research Center on Level G; stacks, study rooms, and the Mark Computer Lab on the first floor; circulation, the Hirsh Reading Room, the Data Lab, and the Tower Café on the second floor; and classroom space and the Digital Design Studio on the third floor.
+As of 2023, the library houses stacks and the Tufts Archival Research Center on Level G; stacks, study rooms, and the Special Collections classroom on the first floor; circulation, the Hirsh Reading Room, the Data Lab, and the Tower Café on the second floor; and classroom space and the Digital Design Studio on the third floor.

 The Tisch Library is a member of the Boston Library Consortium, a library consortium of academic libraries located in New England.